forio/contour/src/documentation/config/config.yAxis.ticks.md

 <% if(defaultValue !== "[object Object]") { %>*default: <%= defaultValue %>* <% }%>

-The approximate number of tick marks to display on the axis (excluding ends of the domain).
+The approximate number of tick marks to display on the axis (excluding ends of the range).

-Tick marks are evenly spaced along the domain at multiples of 1, 2, 5, 10, or 10x.
+Tick marks are evenly spaced along the range at multiples of 1, 2, 5, 10, or 10x.
 Even spacing is given priority over an exact match of the `ticks` value.

 **Example:**